 REI Co-op and Co-op Cycles

 We use our influence to drive positive impact across the industry.
-In supply chain matters, this means continuous improvement toward a desired end goal.
-As REI is only one part in a large supply chain ecosystem, we also believe in using collaboration to increase visibility and use of more sustainable materials.
+In supply chain matters, we work to increase transparency and use of more sustainable materials.

-- Wool: We are committed to sourcing virgin wool from farms where sheep were humanely raised and cared for, and where land was managed responsibly.
-We prefer wool certified to the Responsible Wool Standard (RWS), a certification that provides additional assurance that farmers follow best practices for responsible animal husbandry and sustainable land management.
+Wool: We are committed to sourcing virgin wool from farms where sheep were humanely raised and cared for, and where land was responsibly managed.
+We prefer wool certified to the Responsible Wool Standard (RWS), a certification that provides additional assurance that farmers follow best practices for animal husbandry and sustainable land management.